matteobaccan/owner/owner-examples/owner-examples-hotreload/README.md

 This example is a demonstration on how Hot Reload works.

-To run the example, from the current directory
+To run the example, from the current directory type the following command at prompt

 ```console
 $ mvn compile exec:java